duzymaju/scout-units-list/readme.txt

 * `class` (string) - allows to add CSS class.

-To define your own template create `scout-units-list` directory in your current theme directory and then create there `PersonsList.phtml`, `PersonsList-Y.phtml` or `PersonsList-X.phtml` file where `Y` is a type and `X` is an ID of a base unit.
+To define your own template create `scout-units-list` directory in your current theme directory (or define other directory in configuration form) and then create there `PersonsList.phtml`, `PersonsList-Y.phtml` or `PersonsList-X.phtml` file where `Y` is a type and `X` is an ID of a base unit.
 To know how to access units data please check default template in `View/Shortcodes` directory.

 = Things to do before stable version release =